 Hi Bold Bakers!

 Red Velvet Cake is a magical chocolate cake that is synonymous with Valentine’s Day.
-This Red Velvet Mug Cake recipe was part of my first Microwave Mug Cake YouTube video which has now been viewed more than 5 Million times!
+This Red Velvet Mug Cake recipe was part of my first Microwave Mug Cake YouTube video which has now been viewed almost 7 million times!
 Now, with more than 100 Mug recipes including savory Mug Meals, I’ve gotten kind of good at this microwave recipe thing.

 As a professionally-trained chef originally from Ireland, I never thought I’d be making cakes in the microwave.
 But here’s the thing, microwave mug cakes are what I call the gateway to baking.
 You may not think baking is for you but do you love single-serving cakes made from good ingredients in minutes?
 Well, then welcome to the Bold Baking Community!

 Bold Baking Tips for Mug Cakes & Meals